dustinpfister/blog_posts/_posts/threejs-cone.md

 layout: post
 categories: three.js
 id: 512
-updated: 2022-05-17 10:27:55
+updated: 2022-05-17 10:32:37
-version: 1.26
+version: 1.27
 ---

 When it comes to [three js geometry](https://threejs.org/docs/#api/en/core/Geometry) there are a number of built in [constructor functions](/2019/02/27/js-javascript-constructor/) that can be used to make most basic shapes such as the [Box geometry Constructor](/2021/04/26/threejs-box-geometry/), and the [Sphere Geometry Constructor](/2021/05/26/threejs-sphere/) just to name a new.
 These constructors can be used to quickly create a [buffer geometry](/2021/04/22/threejs-buffer-geometry/) that can then in turn be used with a materials to produce an over all [mesh object](/2018/05/04/threejs-mesh/) that can then be added to a [scene object](/2018/05/03/threejs-scene/) of an over all threejs project.

 One of these is the [cone geometry constructor](https://threejs.org/docs/#api/en/geometries/ConeGeometry), that is yet another basic typical shape that I would like to use in basic projects.
+This will then be a post on some of the details of the cone geometry constructor as well as some things that Branch off from the use of it.
+One major thing that I have come across in my travels is using the rotation methods of the buffer geometry instance that is returned by the cone geometry constructor to adjust the rotation of the geometry so that it works the way that I want it to when using the look at method of the object3d class for example.

 There is also getting into ways to go about coming up with a custom geometry by way of an extremal file, or directly working with the buffered geometry constructor and a little javaScript code to create custom geometries.
 However I have come to find that I like to make simple crude yet effective modules that are just groups of these basic built in shapes.
-The Box and Sphere constructors are great basic tools for these kinds of models, but some of the other shapes can come into play also, so it makes sense to look into them also.
+The Box and Sphere constructors are great basic tools for these kinds of models, but some of the other shapes can come into play also, such as of course the cone geometry, so it makes sense to look into them also.

 <!-- more -->